 There are two main classes of molecularly targeted agents under development: small molecule compounds and monoclonal antibodies.

 Small molecule compounds

-Small molecule compounds are medications that either destroy cancer cells or stop their growth.
+Small molecule compounds are medications that interfere with the molecular machinery of cancer cells that can cause them to die or stop their growth.
 Many of these drugs can be taken by mouth.